Lucknow boy kills mother for stopping him from playing PUBG

 “The incident took place in Yamunapuram Colony under PGI police station area,” Additional Deputy Commissioner of Police Qasim Abidi said.
 “The deceased used to live with her two children at the house.
 Her husband, who is a junior commissioned officer [in the Army], is currently posted in West Bengal.”

 The boy’s nine-year-old sister was in the house at the time of the killing.
-He allegedly threatened to murder the sister as well if she told anyone about the incident.
+He allegedly threatened to murder the sister as well if she told anyone about the shooting.

 On Tuesday evening, as the body decomposed to an advanced stage, the boy told his father, who then informed the neighbours.